Tim Stearns: Professional career

 Stearns is known for his work on problems in cell biology and developmental biology, with a focus on the structure and function of the centrosome and cilium of eukaryotic cells.
 He was a Helen Hay Whitney postdoctoral fellow with Marc Kirschner at UCSF, where he published work on gamma-tubulin and in vitro reconstitution of the centrosome.
-Stearns has been a faculty member in the Department of Biology at Stanford since 1993.
+Stearns was a faculty member in the Department of Biology at Stanford University 1993-2022, before moving to Rockefeller University.
 His major research accomplishments include the identification and characterization of new members of the tubulin superfamily of proteins, elucidation of mechanisms of centrosome duplication, and identification of properties of the primary cilium.
+Stearns served on the NIH NCSD review panel, chairing the panel 2019-21.

 Stearns has also been active in undergraduate and graduate education, being named an HHMI Professor in 2002, and has chaired the Education committees of the American Society for Cell Biology and the Genetics Society of America.
 He created a pre-grad program at Stanford to train the next generation of leaders in biology research through close interaction with faculty members in course work, research and advising.
 Stearns taught the Yeast Genetics course at Cold Spring Harbor Laboratory, and has also taught laboratory workshops in South Africa, Chile, Ghana, and Tanzania.

 Stearns is an advisor to the US government on science and technology matters.
 He was a member of the Defense Science Study Group, and is a current member of JASON, an independent scientific advisory group to the US that provides expertise on problems related to national security.

-Personal life

-Stearns and his wife reside in NYC.
-They previously lived near Stanford University and tended a fruit tree orchard originally planted by John Hensill, former dean of Natural Sciences at San Francisco State University, and a founder of the Redwood City Farmers Market.
-Stearns is an accomplished musician, and student of American traditional music and early jazz.
+He served on the Science and Technology Committees of Lawrence Livermore National Laboratory and SLAC and been a member of working groups for PCAST and the Defense Science Board.